The true meaning of cruelty free: are your favourite brands included on the approved list?

 In 2018, they launched the Leaping Bunny initiative in the UK and China to counter this, which works with brands and governments to further aim towards creating cruelty free countries.

-Companies which align with Leaping Bunny go through lots of testing and checks before being able to display their logo on its packaging – so you know they’re legit.
+Companies which align with Leaping Bunny go through lots of testing and checks before displaying their logo on its packaging – so you know they’re legit.

 If something has this picture on it, it means they’re certified gold-standard by Cruelty Free International in truly committing to end animal testing.